State Theatre

 State Theatre & Locust St., Harriburg, PA.

 The State Theatre was located on Locust Street between 2nd Street and 3rd Street, a little ways down from Capitol Park.
 The site had been occupied by theatres since approximately 1900.
-First on this site was the Lyceum Theatre and then the Orpheum Theatre, the latter was demolished in 1925 to make way for the State Theatre which opened on April 12, 1926 with Keith Vaudeville on the stage.
+First on this site was the Lyceum Theatre and then the Orpheum Theatre, the latter was closed with a stage play on May 14, 1925.
+It was demolished to make way for the State Theatre which opened on April 12, 1926 with Keith Vaudeville on the stage.
+It was also equipped to screen movies.
+It was equipped with a Marr & Colton theatre pipe organ.

 The State Theatre was housed in a large stone building and featured a wide, narrow rectangular marquee with small display panels on each end.
 A large vertical sign towered three stories at one end of the marquee.